datgerhardt/offline-blog-dashboard/README.md

 Once the server is running, open your browser and navigate to `http://localhost:4200/`.
 The application will automatically reload whenever you modify any of the source files.

-## IndexedDB (and libraries if applicable)?.
+## IndexedDB
-I choose Dexie.js librabry which is a wrapper around IndexedDB because it has ;
+I chose Dexie.js, a wrapper around IndexedDB, because it offers a simplified promise-based API, easy schema definition, and strong type safety.
-- Simplified Promise-Based API
-- Schema Definition
-- Type Safety

-## Lists what works offline and any known limitations.
+## ✅ What Works Offline and Known Limitations

-Post & Comment Viewer
+### 📄 Post & Comment Viewer

-[] Fetch and display a list of posts.
+- [x] Fetch and display a list of posts.

-[] On click, view full post and associated comments.
+- [x] On click, view full post and associated comments.

-2. Offline Data Support using IndexedDB
+### 💾 Offline Data Support using IndexedDB

-[] Store posts, comments, and user data locally.
+- [x] Store posts, comments, and user data locally.

-[] App must work fully offline after initial sync.
+- [ ] App must work fully offline after initial sync.

-[] Ability to view, edit, and create posts/comments while offline.
+- [x] Ability to view, edit, and create posts/comments while offline.

-[] Sync data automatically when connectivity is restored.
+- [ ] Sync data automatically when connectivity is restored.

-3. Post & Comment Creation
+### ✍️ Post & Comment Creation

-[] Allow users to create/edit posts and comments.
+- [] Allow users to create/edit posts and comments.

-[] Offline-created entries must be marked and synced later.
+- [] Offline-created entries must be marked and synced later.
+There are done as service and not add to ui

-4. Search & Filter
+### 🔍 Search & Filter
-[]Enable filtering posts by title/body and comments by email/postId; all using IndexedDB.
+- [ ] Enable filtering posts by title/body and comments by email/postId using IndexedDB.
+There are done as service and not add to ui

-5. Sync Status Indicators
+### 🔄 Sync Status Indicators
-[] Mark new/edited posts/comments with sync status (pending, synced, failed).
+- [ ] Mark new/edited posts/comments with sync status (pending, synced, failed).

-6. Conflict Handling (Basic)
+### ⚠️ Conflict Handling (Basic)

-[] Gracefully handle duplicate entries or edits if sync fails.
+- [x] Gracefully handle duplicate entries or edits if sync fails.

-7. Optional Bonus
+### 🌟 Optional Bonus
-[] Add a service worker to cache the app shell and assets.
+- [ ] Add a service worker to cache the app shell and assets.

-[] Provide optimistic UI for write operations
+- [ ] Provide optimistic UI for write operations.

+### Limitations
+- [ ] `windows API` and `navigator.onLine`  these API for has been issue to access for possible result